i-a-n/Code-Themer/README.md

-# bettermonospace
+# better/monospace
-Code editor theme builder
+Theme builder for your code editor.
+Under development.